Surgical Treatment for Polyps, Fistula, and Hemorrhoids

 Make an Appointment

-Whether you visit us virtually through a video visit or you see us in person, you can be assured that we will deliver the highest standards of care with compassion.
-Our team has taken every step to keep our facilities safe for you to continue your care.
+Whether you visit us virtually through a video visit or see us in person, you can be assured that we will deliver the highest standards of care with compassion.
+Our team has taken every step to keep our facilities safe so you can continue your care.
 Learn more about our safety measures and the changes we’ve made to enhance your patient experience.

 Meet Our Surgeons

-The surgeons at the Weill Cornell Medicine Colon and Rectal Surgery Division offer patients the highest level of safety and care.
-As a top-ranked academic medical center, you have access to our extensive network of specialists who provide seamless care throughout your treatment — to promote long-term physical and mental health.
+The Weill Cornell Medicine Colon and Rectal Surgery Division surgeons offer patients the highest level of safety and care.
+As a top-ranked academic medical center, you can access our extensive network of specialists who provide seamless care throughout your treatment — to promote long-term physical and mental health.

 Our Doctors